openfoodfacts/openfoodfacts-rust/README.md

 <img src="https://avatars.githubusercontent.com/t/4526186?s=280&v=4">

-This implements a wrapper around Open Food Facts API in Rust
+This implements a wrapper around Open Food Facts API in Rust.

 [![GitHub Super-Linter](https://github.com/openfoodfacts/openfoodfacts-rust/workflows/Lint%20Code%20Base/badge.svg)](https://github.com/marketplace/actions/super-linter)

+## Third party applications
+If you use this SDK, feel free to open a PR to add your application in this list.

+## Authors